Domiii/dbux/dbux-code/README.md

 ### Trace Details: Trace Executions

-Here you can see the values of all executions of the currently selected trace.
-In the example below,
+* This lists the values of all executions of the currently selected trace.
+* Since this can be a lot of traces, we currently provide a few crude grouping methods.

 (Dev note: Internally we use the name `staticTrace` to represent a piece of code, and the name `trace` for each execution of said code; meaning that one `staticTrace` has 0 or more `traces`.
 Here, `Trace Executions` lists all `traces` of the same `staticTrace`.)